Urs3105/CYBERSECURITY-PROJECT/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - _TODO: What is the main advantage of automating configuration with Ansible?

--***Answer:** Ansible being an open source automation tool simplifies complex task and increases efficiency.
+***Answer:** Ansible being an open source automation tool simplifies complex task and increases efficiency.
              Ansible is advantageous because of it being easy to set up and use.
 Several Virtual Machines could be configured by running a script(Ansible playbook)
             No special codes or skills were needed for the configuration, a playbook was designed and Ansible handled the configuration on the machines after    Ansible control node has already been configured.
 Ansible used SSH to communicate with the remote hosts and run the task in the playbook._

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

 ***Install docker** - Installs Docker on the system

 ***Install python3-pip** - Installs python3-pip on the docker